-4A.3 Conditional Sampling, Event-based Composites, and Observational Reynolds Ensemble Methods: Thirty years of Parsing Data to determine Vegetation-Atmosphere Feedbacks.
+4A.3 Conditional Sampling, Event-Based Composites, and Observational Reynolds Ensemble Methods: Thirty Years of Parsing Data to Determine Vegetation–Atmosphere Feedbacks

 Monday, 13 January 2020: 3:30 PM

-David R. Fitzjarrald, SUNY, Albany, NY
+David R. Fitzjarrald, Univ. at Albany, SUNY, Albany, NY

 There is not simply a one-way interaction between a vegetated surface and the lower atmosphere, as the common term ‘atmospheric forcing’ would suggest.
 If one focuses on events, rather than always examining averages in the established hourly, monthly, annual averages, the real-world sensitivity to particular inputs can be estimated.
 This presentation discusses the advantages of re-examining data using conditional sampling, Reynolds ensemble averaging, case studies, and composite approaches.
 We examine time scales beginning with looking again at the ‘raw’ turbulence data, then developing a practical method to complete ensembles to examine particular phenomena .
 Each of the several efforts discussed examined a different time scale.
 Special emphasis was given not only to inferring the sensitivity of the vegetation-atmosphere interaction to particular environmental ‘forcings’ but also on the cooperative feedbacks that real vegetation has with the atmosphere.